Except that failure rates are also high. More than 80% are abandoned after one use.

 That’s why an MVP—or minimum viable product—is crucial to surviving in this environment.

 Building an MVP might seem like an anything-goes process, but there’s a proper workflow involved.
-Here’s a rundown of the steps:
+In this article, we’ll give you a detailed guide to building your own MVP.

 Table of Contents